Earthquakes on May 9, 2026

 102.1 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.8 earthquake 15 km E of King Cove, Alaska at 19:28 UTC on May 9, 2026.
-At a depth of 102.1 km, the event was intermediate depth.
+On May 9, 2026 at 19:28 UTC, a magnitude 2.8 earthquake struck 15 km E of King Cove, Alaska.
+The hypocenter lay at 102.1 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 The epicenter is at 55.087°, -162.083°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09